 Supplementary Figure 4.
-The quality of the random forest model predictions showing the performance of the model per bioregion.
-A. shows the results from the multiregion model, while B. shows the results for the model assessing each bioregion individually.
-The scores are calculated by comparing the predictions with the true values for each bioregion of the 12 test data sets, with each match generating a point and the scores calculated per data set showing the performance of the model per bioregion.
+The quality of the random forest model predictions showing the performance of the model per biogeographical region.
+A. shows the results from the multiregion model, while B. shows the results for the model assessing each biogeographical region individually.
+The scores are calculated by comparing the predictions with the true values for each region of the 12 test data sets, with each match generating a point and the scores calculated per data set showing the performance of the model per region.